WorkableDirector/TinyPi-SIEM/README.md

 # TinyPi-SIEM
 TinyPi is a lightweight SIEM software that allows you to view and monitor threats, vulnerabilities, and more using a Raspberry Pi for your UniFi gateway.
-Works on machines running an Debian based distribution as well.
+Also works on machines running most Debian based distributions/

 ## Caution
 This is a very early prototype!
 Most features will not work yet — only the basic dashboard is currently functional.